Info

 Posts

-13 AUG 2024 · Michael Benatar is a Professor of Neurology and Chief of the Neuromuscular Division and Executive Director of the ALS Center at the University of Miami.
-Here he discusses the recent publication “The Miami Framework for ALS and related neurodegenerative disorders: an integrated view of phenotype and biology”.
+9 APR 2026 · Dr. Michael Benatar is a Professor of Neurology and Chief of the Neuromuscular Division and Executive Director of the ALS Center at the University of Miami.
+Here he discusses the recent publication “Proposed Research Criteria for Mild Motor Impairment as a Prodromal Syndrome in Amyotrophic Lateral Sclerosis."

-15 FEB 2024 · Dr. Caroline McHutchison is a Neuropsychologist and CReATe Clinical Research Scholar at the University of Edinburgh and Dr. Michael Benatar is a Professor of Neurology and Chief of the Neuromuscular Division and Executive Director of the ALS Center at the University of Miami.
-They will be discussing their recent publication “Temporal course of cognitive and behavioural changes in motor neuron diseases”.
+2 JUN 2025 · Dr. Terry Heiman-Patterson is a neurologist and professor at Temple University and the director of the Center for Neurodegenerative Disorders and the MDA/ALS Center of Hope.
+Dr. Michael Benatar is a Professor of Neurology and Chief of the Neuromuscular Division and Executive Director of the ALS Center at the University of Miami.
+In this podcast they will be discussing their recent publication “Guidance for clinical management of pathogenic variant carriers at elevated genetic risk for ALS/FTD”.

-3 JAN 2024 · Dr. Chad Heatwole is a Professor of Neurology and the Director of the Center for Health and Technology at the University of Rochester Medical Center and Dr. Michael Benatar is a Professor of Neurology and Chief of the Neuromuscular Division and Executive Director of the ALS Center at the University of Miami.
-They will be discussing their recent publication “The amyotrophic lateral sclerosis-health index (ALS-HI): development and evaluation of a novel outcome measure” and its role as a patient reported outcome measure for ALS.
+1 MAY 2025 · Dr. Ruben van Eijk is an associate professor in the Department of Neurology at the University Medical Center Utrecht in the Netherlands as well as a statistical consultant and medical statistician for the clinical trial methodology group at the Julius Center also in Utrecht.
+Dr. Michael Benatar is a Professor of Neurology and Chief of the Neuromuscular Division and Executive Director of the ALS Center at the University of Miami.
+They will be discussing their recent publication “Rethinking phase 2 trials in amyotrophic lateral sclerosis”.

 CReATe Connect podcasts are short recorded interviews on topics we hope will be of interest to patients with ALS and other motor neuron diseases.